Matjaxon/masonry-photo-app/README.md

 ### Topbar

-The top of the application features a stick nav bar that tracks the number of photos the user has favorited.
+The top of the application features a sticky nav bar that tracks the number of photos the user has favorited.

 #### Favorites Filter Toggle